The Bankrate promise

 End-of-life expenses can be costly.
 Often, family members are unaware that funerals can cost tens of thousands of dollars.
 A few costs that people may forget to consider include:

 - Funeral home expenses: Funeral homes — which can organize everything from the embalming, casket, liner, limo, hearse, visitation and more — typically charge thousands of dollars for their services.
-The final cost will depend on what options a family chooses, but the average funeral cost is $7,640, according to the National Funeral Directors Association.
+The final cost will depend on what options a family chooses, but the median funeral cost is $7,848, according to the most recent data from National Funeral Directors Association.

 - Reception costs following the memorial: Your preferences dictate the cost of the funeral reception.
 Some families spend a few hundred dollars on food at home, while others rent out event spaces for thousands of dollars.